mmbman/Katagiri/1982-12-22-Blue-Cliff-Record-Case-38-Talk-1.md

 And that means, next it says, “seven ways up and down and eight ways across.”
 We don’t care about the numbers; seven ways up and down means countless number, many times.
 Even [in] a moment, how often do you go up and down, you know?
 Can you imagine? *[He chuckles.]* If you do zazen you can see [this].
 In a moment, your mind is really going up and down.
 And next, your mind is really crossing rivers... and not crossing small rivers, you cross the universe. *[He laughs.]* You can go to heaven.
 You can go to Japan.
 Immediately, you can go.
 So in a moment you are really going up and down, across the universe, going to heaven and hell, et cetera.

-Because, you are discussing [the] gradual.
+Because you are discussing [the] gradual.
 Gradual progress: because I am not a good person, I am not a *real* Buddhist, I am not mature exactly, that’s why I’m afraid just to be present with confidence, that’s why I want to progress.
 “I want to progress” means you are not mature, you are not perfect now, that’s why very naturally you are discussing about *you*, right in the middle of the bustling marketplace.

 That means [it’s] pretty hard.
 If you always take care of your life in that way, it’s really painful.